minnajoby/minnajoby/README.md

 ---

-✨ *“Data tells a story, and I help bring it to life.”*
+✨ *“Turning data into actionable insights, and ideas into real-world solutions.”*